RobSimons1/global-white-shark-attack/README.md

 # Global White Shark Dashboard

-This data dashboard is designed to show the various types of attacks on humans by White Sharks globally over the a fifty year period between 1968 to 2018.
+This data dashboard is designed to show the various types of attacks on humans by White Sharks globally over a fifty year period between 1968 to 2018.
 Some of these attacks have resulted in fatality with the largest number of attacks during this period occurring in the USA and involving Surfers.
 The highest recorded number of White Shark attacks during this period occurred in 2015.